Dart-Flutter-Pub-dev/daunused/README.md

 # Daunused

-A *Flutter* package that checks for unused files in your project.
+A *Dart* package that checks for unused files in your project.

 ## Installation